 Ph.D. in Anthropology with a Concentration in Archaeology

 In the U.S., Ph.D. in Archaeology programs are fairly uncommon, although students can pursue a Ph.D. in Anthropology with a concentration in archaeology.
-Students in such Ph.D. programs can choose a specific topic of study within archaeology, such as an era, culture or geographic area.
-All Ph.D. programs require individuals to have a reading proficiency in a second language, which can be pursued during their coursework, and to complete a dissertation project in their field of study.
+These degree programs expect students to hold a bachelor's degree or master's degree in archaeology or a related field, as well as a 3.0 GPA in previous coursework.
+In addition, all Ph.D. programs require individuals to have a reading proficiency in a second language, which can be pursued during their coursework, and to complete a dissertation project in their field of study.
+Course topics may include: